craftcms/docs/docs/commerce/3.x/customers.md

 ## Customer List

-The customer list is a paginated data set of all customers in the system with completed orders.
+The customer list is a paginated data set of all customers in the system that is linked to a user and/or has completed orders.
 You are able to search the customer list by name, email, address or order reference/number.

 Customers that are related to a user account will show a link to their respective user in the user column of the table.